 Packaging Area Layout and Shipping Area Layout

 Reducing the number of times an item is touched and the distance traveled is always a priority.
-The design of the space should be logical and mapped out to avoid backtracking, cross-traffic, and bottlenecks for workers and equipment.
+Your warehouse floor design should be logical and mapped out to avoid backtracking, cross-traffic, and bottlenecks for workers and equipment.

 Choosing Box Size

 Some companies limit the variety of boxes they use for packing.
 It is sometimes more cost-effective to ship small items in a larger box filled with lightweight packing material than to stock boxes in every conceivable size to fit each product.

 Boxes in a few common sizes and shapes are easier to stack uniformly on pallets for shipping.
 It also takes a packer less time to grab a box from one stack than to search for a different size for every order.